 And one of the interesting things about Andrew Weissman that I discovered was that he was actually reported to the Department of Justice Inspector General Michael Horowitz a year before the presidential elections.

-Uh in multiple cases.
+In multiple cases.

-All right, as we continue with Sarah Carter and Greg Jarrett, we'll have a lot more on all of this.
+And as we continue with Sarah Carter and Greg Jarrett, we'll have a lot more on all of this.

-The breaking news story, Mueller indicting thirteen Russians, no evidence that any American uh willingly participated in this, and the idea apparently was to just sow as much discord as possible uh in the United States for the 2016 uh elections.
+And the idea apparently was to just sow as much discord as possible in the United States for the 2016 elections.

 And also we have the other news about Andrew Weissman, Sarah's column.

-So he was caught Andrew Weissman, the top deputy of Robert Mueller on multiple occasions trying to withhold exculpatory evidence in very important high profile cases.
+So he was caught, Andrew Weissman, the top deputy of Robert Mueller, on multiple occasions, trying to withhold exculpatory evidence in very important, high-profile cases.

-Well, this is what Mueller would appoint him because he came up the ranks with Robert Mueller.
+Well, this is what Mueller would appoint him Because he came up the ranks with Robert Mueller.

-You know, the nickname he got was Pit, you know, a pit bull, you know, Muller's Pit Bull in the New York Times uh addressed that in a story, an expose they did on Weissman.
+And the New York Times addressed that in a story, an expose they did on Weissman.

 But what's really fascinating about Weissman is that he's described by a lot of attorneys that I've spoken with as somebody who's willing to do anything, cut corners, do whatever it takes to try to win a case.

-And here's somebody who has no political leanings, he doesn't belong to any political party.
+And here's somebody who has no political leanings.

-In fact, he worked with the ACLU in Alabama, um, has been awarded all kinds of things for his liberal activism, and he's a criminal defense attorney.
+In fact, he worked with the ACLU in Alabama, has been awarded all kinds of things for his liberal activism, and he's a criminal defense attorney.

-I want to pick this up.
+All right, I want to pick this up.

 Stay right there.

-That is the big takeaway of all of it that Russians trying to promote discord after all our reporting on Uranium One.
+That is the big takeaway of all of it, that Russians trying to promote discord after all our reporting on Uranium One.

 Why anybody would be surprised is beyond me.

-And we'll get to your calls in the next half hour as well, straight ahead as we continue.
+And we'll get to your calls in the next half hour as well.

-Hannity tonight at nine, full details on the Fox News channel, news and information I promise you won't get from the mainstream media.
+News and information I promise you won't get from the mainstream media.

 All right, 25 till the top of the hour.

-If you're just joining us, two big stories were really following today.
+If you're just joining us, two big stories we're really following today.

 It seemed that it didn't matter.

-They even had simultaneous rallies pro-Trump, anti-Trump going on the same day, and uh it was fairly sophisticated.
+They even had simultaneous rallies, pro-Trump, anti-Trump, going on the same day.

 Does this mean the Mueller investigation is over?

-And the other story we're following is the FBI missed a second even more specific tip on this Florida shooter.
+And the other story we're following is the FBI missed a second, even more specific tip on this Florida shooter.

-Um and we have Sarah Carter.
+And we have Sarah Carter.

-She has a website, Sarah A. Carter.com, and she has an incredible column about Andrew Weissman, the lead prosecutor appointed by Robert Mueller, and uh Greg Jarrett is with us, Fox News legal analyst, and he knows an awful lot about Weissman and Mueller as well.
+And Greg Jarrett is with us, Fox News legal analyst, and he knows an awful lot about Weissman and Mueller as well.

-I'm gonna let Sarah finish her story.
+I'm going to let Sarah finish her story.

 So Andrew Weissman has this track record of withholding exculpatory information.

-He's the guy that lost tens of thousands of jobs for people that were working at Anderson accounting.
+He's the guy that lost tens of thousands of jobs for people that were working at Anderson Accounting.

-But I think the judges excoriating of of Weissman speaks volumes, and the question is, Sarah, why why was he appointed by the special counsel?
+And the question is, Sarah, why was he appointed by the special counsel?

 I guess that's a question that the special counsel would have to answer.

-If that is the case, that's a that's a really terrible reason, and it's the reason why he was reported.
+And it's the reason why he was reported.

-I think in the story, what makes this story so significant is for the first time we were able to get our hands on this document that actually a judge chides, he goes right after Weissman and basically reprimands him.
+I think in the story, what makes this story so significant is for the first time we were able to get our hands on this document that actually a judge chides.

-This is the case that made Weissman Weissman, right?
+He says, Weissman's conduct in a case that happened in 1997, this is the case that made Weissman Weissman, right?

 This is the one that launched his career.

-He withheld information that the judge and that the defendants believed was necessary exculpatory information from the courts.
+He withheld information that the judge and that the defendants believed was necessary, exculpatory information from the courts.

-This is allegedly according to the attorneys that I spoke with, was able to strong arm this judge into withdrawing his name from this complaint, and then they reissued a new complaint.
+Now, this is allegedly according to the attorneys that I spoke with, was able to strong-arm this judge into withdrawing his name from this complaint.

 But we've seen both of the complaints.

-I have it's actually on my website, the original complaint against Weissman.
+I have, it's actually on my website, the original complaint against Weissman.

-By the way, it's Sarah A. Carter.com.
+By the way, it's SarahACarter.com.

-He might have been pulled.
+He might have told.

 All right.